NguyenHoangNam-1410/Email-Assitant/README.md

 # AI Email Adjustment Assistant

 This is an AI-powered email adjustment application that helps rewrite or refine email content with a chosen tone and recipient context.
-The application consists of a Spring Boot backend and a React frontend, and is designed to integrate with a Google Chrome Extension (coming soon 🚀).
+The application consists of a Spring Boot backend and a React frontend, and is designed to integrate with a Google Chrome Extension.

 ---